GeoffWilliams/golimetry.com/_posts/2022-07-04-VIDEO-The-Football-Priest-in-the-Copa-Libertadores.markdown

 ---
 layout: post
-title:  "VIDEO: The Football Priest in the Copa Libertadores - Juan Manuel Basurco, Father of the Blessed Boots"
+title:  "Video: The Football Priest in the Copa Libertadores - Juan Manuel Basurco, Father of the Blessed Boots"
 ---

 Juan Manuel Basurco was a Spanish priest, and a professional footballer.
 On a mission to Ecuador,